-Alexander Ramlie is currently the President Director and Chief Executive Officer of PT Amman Mineral Internasional.
-He joined in 2015 as a member of the Amman founding team.
-He played an instrumental role in the acquisition of PT Newmont Nusa Tenggara, now renamed as PT Amman Mineral Nusa Tenggara by Amman from Newmont Mining Corp., Sumitomo Corp., and PT Multi Daerah Bersaing.
-He is concurrently a Non-Executive Director of Macmahon Holdings Ltd, an ASX-listed mining contractor, which is indirectly controlled by Amman, and whose acquisition he led.
-From 2011 to 2015, he was the President Director and Chief Executive Officer of IDX-listed PT Borneo Lumbung Energi & Metal Tbk.
-During his tenure, Borneo operated a hard coking coal mine in Tuhup, Central Kalimantan, which was held by its wholly-owned subsidiary, PT Asmin Koalindo Tuhup.
+Alexander Ramlie is currently the President Director and Chief Executive Officer (CEO) of PT Amman Mineral Internasional.
+He joined in 2015 as a member of the AMMAN founding team, where he played an instrumental role in the acquisition of PT Newmont Nusa Tenggara.
+He is concurrently a Non-Executive Director of Macmahon Holdings Ltd, an ASX-listed mining contractor.
+From 2011 to 2015, he was the President Director and CEO of IDX-listed PT Borneo Lumbung Energi & Metal Tbk.
 He also led the acquisition of a controlling stake in Bumi PLC by Borneo in 2011.
 Between 2012 and 2015, Alex was also a Director of LSE-listed Bumi PLC, a Vice-President Commissioner/Vice-Chairman of IDX-listed PT Berau Coal Energy Tbk and its subsidiary, PT Berau Coal.
-At the same time, he held commissioner positions at IDX-listed PT Bumi Resources Tbk, PT Kaltim Prima Coal, and PT Arutmin Indonesia.
+At the same time, he held commissioner positions at PT Bumi Resources Tbk, PT Kaltim Prima Coal, and PT Arutmin Indonesia.
 Alex began his career as an investment banker at Lazard Frères & Co and has a Bachelor of Arts and a Master of Arts in Economics from Boston University.

 Arief Sidarto has extensive experience in the financial services and corporate sectors.
-He graduated summa cum laude with dual degrees in finance and engineering from the University of Pennsylvania before completing his MBA at Harvard Business School.
 Arief started his career with Goldman Sachs in New York in 1991 and eventually ran their investment banking business in Southeast Asia.
-He was also appointed as member of the Commitments Committee, which vetted all investment banking transactions in Asia, excluding Japan.
-Prior to joining Amman Mineral, he was Managing Director and Member of the Board of Rajawali Corpora, a diversified Indonesian business group with investments in palm oil plantation, gold and mining, luxury hotels and properties, transportation, infrastructure, as well as TV and media.
+He was also appointed as a member of the Commitments Committee, which vetted all investment banking transactions in Asia, excluding Japan.
+Prior to joining AMMAN, he was the Managing Director and Member of the Board of Rajawali Corpora, a diversified Indonesian business group with investments in palm oil plantation, gold and mining, luxury hotels and properties, transportation, infrastructure, as well as TV and media.
 During his time there, he played a prominent role in the Finance and Investment Committee, Ethics Committee, Audit & Risk Management Committee and Management Board.
+He graduated summa cum laude with dual degrees in finance and engineering from the University of Pennsylvania before completing his MBA at Harvard Business School.

-David Gibbs is a mining engineer with nearly 40 years of continuous international mining experience in copper-gold, diamonds, uranium, gold, coal (thermal and coking), talc and nickel laterite with major companies, and as a consultant for smaller companies.
-He has been involved in underground and open pit mining, predominantly in South Africa, Namibia, Papua New Guinea, Australia, Thailand and Indonesia.
-He has held positions in the management of feasibility studies, mine planning, operations, productivity improvement/cost reduction programmes, due diligence studies, strategic planning and project evaluations/developments.
-He holds a BSc Hons in mining engineering, a First Class Mine Manager’s Certificate (Western Australia) and a Mine Manager’s Certificate (Republic of South Africa), and he is an Associate of The Royal School of Mines (ARSM) and a Chartered Engineer (C Eng).
+David Gibbs is a mining engineer with nearly 40 years of continuous international mining experience in copper-gold, diamonds, uranium, coal (thermal and coking), talc, and nickel laterite with major companies.
+He has been involved in underground and open-pit mining, predominantly in South Africa, Namibia, Papua New Guinea, Australia, Thailand, and Indonesia.
+David has held positions in the management of feasibility studies, mine planning, operations, productivity improvement/cost reduction programs, due diligence studies, strategic planning, and project evaluations/developments.
+He holds a BSc Hons in mining engineering, a First Class Mine Manager’s Certificate (Western Australia), and a Mine Manager’s Certificate (South Africa), and he is an Associate of The Royal School of Mines (ARSM) and a Chartered Engineer (C Eng).

 Dr. Naveen Chandra Lal